-Primary search engines will generate the majority of the traffic to your web site, and as such will be the primary focus of your SEO efforts.
+Primary search engines generate the majority of the traffic to your web site, and as such they will be the primary focus of your SEO efforts.
 Each primary search engine differs slightly from the others.
 For example, Lycos has been around much longer than Google, yet Google is the most popular search engine on the Web.
 Why is that?
-Most likely because people find that, when searching the Web, Google provides better search results.
+Most likely, it's because people find that Google provides better search results.

-The difference in those search results is all in the search algorithm used to create the search engine.
+The difference between those search results lies in the search algorithm used to create the search engine.
 Most primary search engines are also more than just search.
 Additional features such as e-mail, mapping, news, and different types of entertainment applications are also available from most of the primary search engine companies.
-These elements were added long after the search was established, as a way to draw more and more people to the search engine.
+These elements were added long after the search feature was established as a way to draw increasing numbers of users to the search engine.
 Although those features don't change the way people search, they might affect which search engine people choose.